NationalSecurityAgency/ghidra/DevGuide.md

 * PyDev.
 We build against version 6.3.1 - Build dependency for the GhidraDev plugin.
     - https://sourceforge.net/projects/pydev/files/pydev/

-There are many, many others automatically downloaded by Gradle from Maven Central and Bintray JCenter when building and/or setting up the development environment.
+There are many, many others automatically downloaded by Gradle from Maven Central when building and/or setting up the development environment.
 If you need these offline, a reasonable course of action is to set up a development environment online, perhaps perform a build, and then scrape Gradle's cache.

 ## Install Development and Build Tools